 5. Repeat the test by changing the magnetic field

 Two separate examinations are carried out on each area to be tested.
 The second examination is performed with the lines of flux perpendicular to those used for the first examination in that area.

 Refer to Fig. 2 that shows the above 5 steps.
 An electromagnetic Yoke is used in the test to inspect welding of two plates.

 6. Demagnetization and Cleaning:

 The presence of Residual magnetism in the component may interfere with the subsequent usage.
-Hence, the demagnetization shall always be performed on the parts.
+Hence, the demagnetization shall always be performed on the parts once the magnetic particle inspection is over.
 The presence of residual magnetism can be verified using a calibrated Gaussmeter, Magnetic Field Meter, or a hall Probe Gauss meter.
 Residual magnetism must not exceed (+/-) 2 gausses.

 After that, the parts shall be cleaned to remove all residual magnetic particle materials.
 If wet fluorescent MPI was performed, the part shall be scanned with the backlight to assure that the cleaning is adequate.

-The main advantages of magnetic particle testing are
+The main advantages of magnetic particle inspection/testing are